Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Analysis and results

-\paragraph{Relationship of fairness perceptions with overriding behavior} When we look at people's overriding behavior as a function of their fairness perceptions, we find an overall strong negative relationship ($p=1.10\times 10^{-11}$) between fairness perceptions and overriding of AI recommendations, i.e., participants overrode the AI more often when their fairness perceptions were lower.
+\paragraph{Relationship of fairness perceptions with overriding behavior} When we look at people's overriding behavior as a function of their fairness perceptions, we observe a strong negative relationship ($p=1.10\times 10^{-11}$) between fairness perceptions and overriding of AI recommendations; i.e., participants overrode the AI more often when their fairness perceptions were lower.
 Concretely, we see that people overrode on average 52\% of AI recommendations when their fairness perceptions were lowest, and only 31\% when their fairness perceptions were highest.
-This negative relationship is consistent in both the \emph{task-relevant} and the \emph{gendered} condition, and it also persists when we disentangle corrective and detrimental overrides at the aggregate level.
-Figure~\ref{fig:overrides_over_perceptions_gendered} shows the relationship of overrides---both corrective, detrimental, and total---as a function of fairness perceptions for the \emph{gendered} condition.
+This negative relationship is consistent in both the \emph{task-relevant} and the \emph{gendered} condition, and it also persists when we disentangle corrective and detrimental overrides at the aggregate level. \Cref{fig:overrides_over_perceptions_gendered} shows the relationship of overrides---both corrective, detrimental, and total---as a function of fairness perceptions for the \emph{gendered} condition.
 Dots represent mean values of overrides for a given level of perceptions, and lines are OLS regressions fitted on the original data.
-All slopes in Figure~\ref{fig:overrides_over_perceptions_gendered} are significantly negative (total: $p=1.97\times 10^{-7}$; corrective: $p=9.18\times 10^{-5}$; detrimental: $p=1.53\times 10^{-4}$).
+All slopes in \Cref{fig:overrides_over_perceptions_gendered} are significantly negative (total: $p=1.97\times 10^{-7}$; corrective: $p=9.18\times 10^{-5}$; detrimental: $p=1.53\times 10^{-4}$).
 We observe that as participants overrode more AI recommendations in the \emph{gendered} condition, the rates at which corrective and detrimental overrides increase are approximately equal---in other words, the ratio of corrective to detrimental overrides is constant across perceptions.
 Overall, we conclude that \textbf{people's fairness perceptions are associated with their reliance behavior in a way that low perceptions relate to more overrides than high perceptions.
 However, both corrective \emph{and} detrimental overrides increased as fairness perceptions decreased.} This implies that perceptions are not an indicator of people's ability to perform corrective vs. detrimental overrides, but tend to only be associated with the quantity of overrides.
+Concerningly, this also means that explanations may not only be exploited to mislead people's fairness perceptions but also their reliance behavior---in a way that people override more AI recommendations when explanations indicate the use of sensitive information, compared to the case where only task-relevant features are highlighted.